 If you’re interested in American history, especially recent history, Southern California is home to 2 Presidential Libraries.
 Richard Nixon’s is not far from Anaheim, built adjacent to the house where he was born in 1913 at 18001 Yorba Linda Blvd. in Yorba Linda, Orange County.
 (All year long, they are running commemorations of his 100th birthday this past January 9.)
 Metrolink Orange County Line from Union Station to Fullerton, then Number 26 bus to Yorba Linda.
 His “Western White House” at San Clemente can be reached by I-5 or by Amtrak’s Pacific Surfliner to San Juan Capistrano (the former Spanish mission where, as the song goes, the swallows return on the first day of spring) and then transferring to the Number 191 bus; however, the house, which Nixon called La Casa Pacifica, is privately owned (not by the Nixon family), and is not open to the public.

-Centennial celebrations were held in 2011 at Ronald Reagan’s Library at 40 Presidential Drive in Simi Valley in Ventura County.
+Ronald Reagan’s Library is at 40 Presidential Drive in Simi Valley in Ventura County.
 (Reagan was born in 1911, in Tampico, Illinois, about 130 miles west of Chicago, and grew up in various northern Illinois towns before moving to California to start his acting career.)
 Unfortunately, the Reagan Library is next to impossible to reach without a car.
 Reagan’s Western White House, Rancho del Cielo outside Santa Barbara, is owned by a private foundation that can be contacted for tours.
 Nancy Reagan still lives at their post-Presidential home in the Bel Air section of L.A., and while I’m no fan of the Reagans, I’ll respect Nancy’s privacy (she is about to turn 92 and is rather frail) and not list the address (or how to get there) even though it’s been published elsewhere.
 It’s been remarked that the ranch was his home, whereas anyplace they lived in “Hollywood” was hers.
 Ron was the cowboy and the Western libertarian conservative; she was the "star" who, upon meeting him in the late 1940s, accelerated his move away from the labor movement and toward anti-Communism (her father was a proto-Bircher/Tea Partier).